-The “KJV Onlyism” is now gaining much grounds among Christians and it needs to be properly scrutinised This movement believes that the King James version of 1611 is the only inspired, perfect and true Bible in the world today.
-Thus, KJV onlyists believe that the NIV, NLT, RSV, NASB, and all other Bible translations (even the NKJV) were drawn from corrupted Egyptian manuscripts.
-I used to be a KJV onlyite too, and I remember I used to see fellow Christians who use modern versions as “apostates.”
-It was precisely the illogic, fanaticism and intellectual dishonesty that mare this position that led me out of it.
+“KJV onlyism” is a relatively new movement among Christians.
+They believe that the King James version 1611 is the only inspired, true and perfect Bible in the world today.
+Thus, the NIV, NLT, RSV, NASB, and all other Bible translations (even the NKJV) are alleged drawn from corrupted Egyptian manuscripts.
+As a former KJV onlyite who used to view fellow Christians using modern Bible versions as “apostates”, the illogic, fanaticism and intellectual dishonesty that mare this position eventually led me out of it.

-In the early 90’s, a KJV only theory came up that all other Bible versions except the KJV are also New Age in origin through the instrumentality of two alleged occultists – Fenton Hort and Brooke Westcott.
+In the early 90’s, a KJV only theory came up that all Bible versions except the KJV were textually laced with New Age ideas majorly by two scholars – Fenton Hort and Brooke Westcott.
 This idea came from a woman named Gail Riplinger, through her book, New Age Bible Versions (published in 1993).
-Her theories spread like wild fire because the New Age movement was a “hot topic” in the church at the time.
-While I can’t endorse some very flawed Bible translations (e.g New World Transl., or the Clear Word bible etc) to label all modern versions “the Devil’s bibles” is to me, extremism and legalism which must be exposed.
+Her theories spread widely because the New Age movement was a “hot topic” in the church at the time.
+While I can’t endorse some very flawed Bible translations (e.g New World Transl., the Clear Word bible etc.) to label all modern versions “the devil’s bibles” is to me, extremism which we should be wary of.

 Riplinger claims that the purpose of her book is to prove that there is “an alliance between the new versions of the Bible (NIV, NASB, Living Bible and others) and the chief conspirators in the New Age Movement’s push for a One World Religion.” (p.
 1)